BhavikSS12/FPGA-Calculator-Advance/README.md

 # FPGA-Floating-Point-Calculator
-Complete Verilog Calculator with Floating-Point Support
+Complete Verilog Calculator with Fixed-Point and Floating-Point Support